Lurgi–Ruhrgas process: Technology

 The Lurgi–Ruhrgas process is a hot recycled solids technology, which processes fine particles of coal or oil shale sized 0.25 to 0.5 in.
 As a heat carrier, it uses spent char or spent oil shale (oil shale ash), mixed with sand or other more durable materials.
 In this process, crushed coal or oil shale is fed into the top of the retort.
 In retort, coal or oil shale is mixed with the 550 °C heated char or spent oil shale particles in the mechanical mixer (screw conveyor).
-The heat is transferred from the heated char or spent oil shale to the coal or raw oil shale causing pyrolysis.
-As a result, oil shale decomposes to shale oil vapors, oil shale gas and spent oil shale.
+The heat is transferred from the heated char or spent oil shale to the coal or raw oil shale, causing pyrolysis.
+As a result, oil shale decomposes to shale oil vapors, oil shale gas, and spent oil shale.
 The oil vapor and product gases pass through a hot cyclone for cleaning before sending to a condenser.
 In the condenser, shale oil is separated from product gases.

 The spent oil shale, still including residual carbon (char), is burnt at a lift pipe combustor to heat the process.
 If necessary, additional fuel oil is used for combustion.
 During the combustion process, heated solid particles in the pipe are moved to the surge bin by pre-heated air that is introduced from the bottom of the pipe.
 At the surge bin, solids and gases are separated, and solid particles are transferred to the mixer unit to conduct the pyrolysis of the raw oil shale.

-One of the disadvantages of this technology is the fact that produced shale oil vapors are mixed with shale ash causing impurities in shale oil.
-Ensuring the quality of produced shale oil is complicated as compared with other mineral dusts the shale ash is more difficult to collect.
+One of the disadvantages of this technology is the fact that produced shale oil vapors are mixed with shale ash, causing impurities in shale oil.
+Ensuring the quality of produced shale oil is complicated, because compared with other mineral dusts, the shale ash is more difficult to collect.